Built In Charting

 2. Next to ‘Send these charts to me’, select a frequency, e.g. monthly.

-3. Under ‘Include data too’, select tabular data to include in the email too - various options will be displayed e.g. all new rows since the last email
+3. Under ‘Include data too’, select tabular data to include in the email too - various options will be displayed e.g. all new rows since the last email.
+One of those options is to send the data as a spreadsheet, the others will embed a table of data into the PDF along with the charts.

 4. Next to ‘roles’, select a role to send the charts and data to.
 All users in the role will be subscribed.
 Multiple roles can be added